 Specialized Habilitation Activities

-Classes in our day program facility include: computer skills, cell phone skills, digital photography, music, dance, healthy menu planning and cooking, arts and crafts, exercise, social and relationship skills, community safety and stranger awareness skills and money management/budgeting skills.
+Classes in our day program facility include: gardening, computer skills, cell phone skills, digital photography, music, dance, healthy menu planning and cooking, arts and crafts, exercise, meditation, yoga, social and relationship skills, community safety and stranger awareness skills and money management/budgeting skills.

 Supported Community Connections